Arrecifal

-Last updated April 2026
+Last updated June 2026

 El Hierro sits at the western edge of the Canary archipelago, a quiet counterweight to the resort diving of Tenerife and Lanzarote.
-The whole scene lives in La Restinga, a one-street fishing village at the southern tip, where almost every dive is organised around the Reserva Marina de La Restinga (Mar de las Calmas), established in 1996 as Spain's first marine reserve.
+The whole scene lives in La Restinga, a one-street fishing village at the southern tip, where almost every dive is organised around the Reserva Marina de La Restinga (Mar de las Calmas), established in 1996 as the Canary Islands' first marine reserve.
 The Cabinet approved expansion into the country's first fully marine national park in July 2024.
 Roughly twelve buoyed sites sit inside on the sheltered southwestern coast; about ten more lie on the exposed east coast, diveable only when the Alisios drop.

 The signature dive is El Bajon, a twin-peaked underwater volcano rising from a sandy base near 100 m to summits 6 to 9 m below the surface, holding amberjack, dusky grouper and seasonal devil rays on its vertical walls.
 Conditions decide whether it runs; a week often yields only two or three Bajon windows.
 Baja Rosario, a shallow volcanic shoal rising to 7 m, is the aggregation site for the smalltooth sand tiger shark: one of three places globally where this deep-water species has been diveable in shallows, alongside Malpelo and parts of Lebanon.
 Sightings resumed in August 2025 after a six-year absence.
 El Saltu's ceiling tunnels, Cueva del Diablo's skylit cavern, El Desierto's sand-and-lava drop and Punta Restinga's shelves and arches read as an architecture tour in black lava.
 Visibility routinely clears 30 m.